Which city is cheaper, Hamburg or Amsterdam?

 Both Hamburg and Amsterdam are popular destinations to visit in the summer with plenty of activities.
 Most visitors come to Amsterdam for the city activities, the music scene, and the family-friendly experiences during these months.
 Also, the summer months attract visitors to Hamburg because of the music scene and the family-friendly experiences.

 In the summer, Amsterdam is around the same temperature as Hamburg.
-Typically, the summer temperatures in Amsterdam in July are around 17°C (62°F), and Hamburg is about 17°C (62°F).
+Typically, the summer temperatures in Amsterdam in July average around 17°C (62°F), and Hamburg averages at about 17°C (62°F).

 It's quite sunny in Hamburg.
 The sun comes out a lot this time of the year in Amsterdam.
 Amsterdam usually receives around the same amount of sunshine as Hamburg during summer.
 Amsterdam gets 204 hours of sunny skies, while Hamburg receives 207 hours of full sun in the summer.